Trusted WordPress tutorials, when you need them most.

 • They can delete your site at any time if they think that it violates their terms of service.

-• Your site will display a powered by WordPress.com link.
-It can be removed by upgrading to the Creator plan.
+• Your site will display a “Powered by WordPress.com” link.
+You can remove it by upgrading to the Premium plan.

-• WordPress.com does not offer any eCommerce features or integrated payment gateways unless you switch to the Entrepreneur plan.
+• WordPress.com does not offer any eCommerce features or integrated payment gateways unless you switch to the Premium or Entrepreneur plan.

 • You cannot build membership websites with WordPress.com.